-TEST the Adapter before you plug it into your 6502 Badge.
+TEST the Adapter before you plug it into your Badge.
 Use the jumper (on the adapter) to short TXD to RXD, and plug it into your PC.
 Run your Terminal program (Hyperterm, RealTerm, TeraTerm etc.).
 Configure it for 9600N8 (9600 baud, No parity, 8 Data bits), and No hardware or software handshaking.
 When you tell it to "connect", any keys you type on the keyboard should be echoed and appear on the screen.
 TXD and RXD are normally high, and go low on Start bit and zero data bits.

 You'll need some kind of Terminal program.
 There are dozens of free Terminal programs, for every computer and operating system.
 They usually come as part of the operating system.
 For decades, Windows came with "Hyperterm", but they've stopped providing it.
-It's not very good; but it works and is very common and free to download.
+It's not very good; but it worked and was common and free to download.

-Once this works, remove the jumper and plug the Adapter into connector P1 on the 6502 Badge.
+Once this works, remove the jumper and plug the Adapter into connector P1 on the Badge.
 The "GND" pin of the adapter goes in the Badge socket at the top marked "-" and is the one closest to the edge of the board.
-BE SURE NOT TO PLUG IT IN BACKWARDS!
+BE SURE NOT TO PLUG IT IN BACKWARDS !
 If you do, it reverses the +5v and GND connections, and can destroy the Badge!

 A good plan is to "key" the adapter so it can't be plugged in backwards.
 To do this, CUT OFF the adapter pin labeled "3V3".
-Plug the mating hole on the 6502 Badge (P1 pin 4, labeled "RES") with a piece of a toothpick etc.
+Plug the mating hole on the 1802 or 6502 Badge (P1 pin 4, labeled "RES") with a piece of a toothpick etc. This will also keep the 3V3 signal from preventing resets on the Badge.

 If you want to use the adapter with some other gadget, you won't want to cut off the 3V3 pin.
 It is used to set the adapter's serial output logic level to either 5v or 3.3v.
-The 5V pin provides +5v power from the USB port to power things (like the 6502 Badge).
+The 5V pin provides +5v power from the USB port to power things (like the 1802 or 6502 Badge).
 The 3V3 pin provides a small amount of 3.3v power from the CH340G chip, and is not able to drive any significant load.